demouser978/ksphere-demo-public/README.md

 mc event list minio/images
 ```

-Run the following commands to update the gitops repo with the DNS name of the load balancer created for the Minio Service:
+Run the following commands to update the gitops repo with the address of the load balancer created for the Minio Service:

 ```
 sed "s/MINIOEXTERNALENDPOINT/${minio_host}/" ../ksphere-demo-gitops/photos/application.yaml.tmpl > ./application.yaml.tmpl